A

 apocryphal (adjective)

 Of a story or statement Of doubtful authenticity, although widely circulated as being true.
-(OD)
+(NOA)

 apodictic (adjective)